denis-stepanov/esp8266-yeelight-switch/README.md

  4. use the push button to control your bulbs manually;
  5. access to http://ybutton1.local/?flip to toggle the bulbs from a script. `/?on`, `/?off` work similarly.

 You will be asked to provide your time zone and geographical coordinates.
 This is needed to support pre-programmed actions (like turning the light on at sunset).
 List of supported time zones is available in the ESP8266 Core [TZ.h](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/TZ.h).
 The location does not have to be precise; a few kilometer precision (one decimal digit after a comma) is good enough.
+The coordinates are processed locally and are not being sent to any network resource.
 If you do not know your coordinates, go to [Google Maps](https://maps.google.com), right click on a location and copy a pair of numbers `latitude, longitude`.

 If you change the hostname, the password of the bootstrap Wi-Fi network will change too; you can find how it is defined in [System::getNetworkConfigPassword()](https://github.com/denis-stepanov/esp8266-yeelight-switch/blob/master/src/System.cpp).

-Default configuration assumes that the button is connected to `GPIO0` (`GPIO4` aka `D2` for Witty Cloud).
+Default configuration assumes that the button is connected to `GPIO0` (`GPIO4` aka `D2` for Witty Cloud) and is "pulled up" (i.e., the button's second contact is connected to GND).
 Boards supported out of the box are Witty Cloud, NodeMCU and bare ESP-01S with a wired external button.
 If your button is connected to a different GPIO, define `BUTTON_BUILTIN` macro accordingly.

 LED response to the button:
  * 1 blink — bulb flip OK;